karthik4579/Encryption-server-v2/README.md

-﻿This is a flask based encryption server for the NFC-connect app.
+﻿This is a flask based encryption server for universal use.
+Note: currently it can only encrypt 1 value per POST request.
+      It can also be modified to support more values at once